This post was originally published on December 27, 2016 and has been updated for accuracy and comprehensiveness.

 - Purchase Z-Wave certified equipment.
 This ensures devices have passed vigorous testing for quality, reliability and security.

 - Never leave factory-setting passwords.
 These passwords are often easy to find online, which means hackers can gain access to your systems via a quick web search.

-- Do not share passwords with unnecessary individuals.
+- Do not share passwords unnecessarily.
 Keep password sharing on a need-to-know basis, and don’t write them down.